Rumpunzel/rpg-thingy/rules/gear.md

 Whether an asset is used to attack is signified by a 🗡 and by a 🛡 if it is meant to defend.
 Sometimes a different skill is listed, such as a **Longbow** is used to for Maneuver during Fight conflicts.
 If there is no additional information given, the gear asset is neither meant to attack nor defend, though it may, of course, still be used for that as an off-label use.
 Outside of conflicts, gear assets may be used on skill tests regardless if they were meant for attacking or defending as long as it makes sense in the narrative.

+Gear assets will become significantly more powerful when they are masterpieces, as you may use their abilities more often without degrading the asset.

 Gear assets list a specific resource required to both create and improve them.
 When spending resources to craft while resting, at least one of them needs to be the listed resource for you to attempt the test.
 Some gear asset list an additional resource.
 You need one of each resource to create or improve the asset.
 In addition, if an additional resource is listed, it increases the number of resources required for any Craft tests by **1.** This does not increase the crafting test's difficulty, though this does increase the difficulty of tests to buy and sell the gear asset.